There are thousands of different workouts you could do; how can you choose the right beginner weight training routine?

 You can improve those things by using single-leg work to supplement other lifts.
 Plus, single-leg and single-arm work helps you add muscle, get stronger, and get closer to the body you want.

 Takeaways: Look for a program that has some single-arm and single-leg work.
-A lot of beginner programs don’t focus on these, but down the line it’s something to keep an eye out for.
+A lot of weight training programs for beginners don’t focus on these, but down the line it’s something to keep an eye out for.

-Bonus 2: A Warm-up for Your Beginner Weight Training Program
+Bonus 2: A Warm-up for Your Beginner Weight Training Routine

 One of the most common complaints I hear about beginner programs is that they don’t have warm-ups.